relaycorp/cloud-gateway/README.md

 Since Relaynet employs end-to-end encryption, the confidentiality of the communication won't be affected by a successful attack to this infrastructure.
 Please refer to [RS-019](https://specs.relaynet.network/RS-019) to learn more about the general security threats of Relaynet.

+# System status

+Issues will be reported to [UptimeRobot.com](https://stats.uptimerobot.com/6GD9MhoLpZ).

 # Contributions are welcomed

 We're particularly keen to get feedback and PRs to improve the security of the infrastructure.
 If you've never contributed to a Relaycorp project before, please take a minute to [read our guidelines](https://github.com/relaycorp/.github/blob/master/CONTRIBUTING.md) first.